TrueWinter/birch/README.md

 # Birch

 Birch is a Minecraft log viewer that allows you to easily search chat logs.
-It currently only supports Windows and is in beta.
+It is currently in beta, and runs on Windows and Mac.

 ## Usage